Hadjimamas/Testing_Project/README.md

 - [ ] Simplify side_nav_bar
 1. Divider that separates leagues
 2. ListTile - Different for each category
+- [ ] Create a website for app policy and contact form
 - [ ] Mark favourite team
 - [x] Get live Matches for all the coverage leagues in one screen.
 The apiLink will be "fixtures?live=318-319-320-321-852";